quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 in the Concise Data Definition Language {{!CDDL=RFC8610}} and its extensions described in {{QLOG-MAIN}}.

+The following fields from {{QLOG-MAIN}} are imported and used: name, category, type, data, group_id, protocol_type, importance, RawInfo, and time-related fields.

 # Overview

-This document describes the values of the qlog "name" ("category" + "event") and "data" fields and their semantics for the HTTP/3 and QPACK protocols.

-This document assumes the usage of the encompassing main qlog schema defined in
-{{QLOG-MAIN}}.
-Each subsection below defines a separate category (for example http, qpack) and each subsubsection is an event type (for example `frame_created`).

-For each event type, its importance and data definition is laid out, often accompanied by possible values for the optional "trigger" field.
-For the definition and semantics of "importance" and "trigger", see the main schema document.
+This document describes how the HTTP/3 and QPACK can be expressed in qlog using the schema defined in {{QLOG-MAIN}}.
+HTTP/3 and QPACK events are defined with a category, a name (the concatenation of "category" and "event"), an "importance", an optional "trigger", and "data" fields.

-Most of the complex datastructures, enums and re-usable definitions are grouped together on the bottom of this document for clarity.
+Some data fields use complex datastructures.
+These are represented as enums or re-usable definitions, which are grouped together on the bottom of this document for clarity.

+When any event from this document is included in a qlog trace, the "protocol_type" qlog array field MUST contain an entry with the value "HTTP3".

 ## Usage with QUIC